FOS Favourite Mad Mike Whiddett can be caught melting tyres in his incredible collection of cars (and trucks) up the hillclimb

 Flying training began at Goodwood in 1940 when pilots were taught operational flying techniques in Hurricanes and Spitfires.

-Guests are invited to the grand opening of the ‘Jellycat Dog Hotel’ at Goodwoof.
-Soft toy phenomenon Jellycat will spread joy at this year's event with this new one-of-a-kind experience.
-Jellycat has captured the imagination of the world with a series of playful, immersive experiences, making the Jellycat Dog Hotel a must-visit destination at Goodwoof.
+Guests were invited to the grand opening of the ‘Jellycat Dog Hotel’ at Goodwoof 2025.
+Soft toy phenomenon Jellycat spread joy at last year's event with a new one-of-a-kind experience.
+Jellycat captured the imagination of the world with a series of playful, immersive experiences, making the Jellycat Dog Hotel a must-visit destination at Goodwoof.

-Guests of the Jellycat Dog Hotel will be able to browse a selection of characters from Jellycat’s range of dogs and puppies, which includes over 15 different breeds, from Chihuahuas and Corgis to Scottish Terriers and Schnauzers.
-Guests will enjoy early-access to a new four-legged friend and exclusive merchandise only available at Goodwoof.
+Guests of the Jellycat Dog Hotel were be able to browse a selection of characters from Jellycat’s range of dogs and puppies, which included over 15 different breeds, from Chihuahuas and Corgis to Scottish Terriers and Schnauzers.
+Guests enjoyed early-access to a new four-legged friend and exclusive merchandise only available at Goodwoof.

-The guest of honour for the weekend, will be Otto Sausage Dog, as this year’s Goodwoof is set to celebrate the dachshund.
-On Saturday, in the event’s Literary Corner, actor Hugh Bonneville will read Otto the Loyal Long Dog, inspired by Jellycat’s beloved character.
+The guest of honour for the weekend, was Otto Sausage Dog, as Goodwoof 2025 celebrated the dachshund.
+On Saturday, the event’s Literary Corner saw actor Hugh Bonneville reading Otto the Loyal Long Dog, inspired by Jellycat’s beloved character.